ibm-cloud-docs/watson-assistant/build-actions-overview.md

 ### Adding conditional steps
 {: #build-actions-overview-conditional-steps}

-Suppose our bank charges a fee for withdrawals from checking accounts, and we need to confirm that the customer understands this.
-This means that our action needs to have slightly different behavior depending on which kind of account the customer selects.
+Suppose our bank charges a fee for withdrawals from checking accounts, and we need to confirm that the customer understands.
+Our action needs to have slightly different behavior depending on which kind of account the customer selects.
 We can handle this using step conditions.

 When a step asks for information from the user, the user's response is stored as an _action variable_.
 By referring to the action variables stored by previous steps, you can construct step conditions based on your customer's previous responses.